Banshee1221/HPC-Lessons/Networking/Tutorial 1/README.md

 - Open a terminal and type in `ip addr`

   - Here you should see a list of network devices.
-You should see devices like `eth0` (network card 1). *Note down the name of the device you're using.*
+You should see devices like `eth0` (network card 1).
+Do not use the `lo` device. *Note down the name of the device you're using.*

   - **Challenge: Find out what the `lo` device is.**